Digital-History-Bielefeld/Geographies-of-Power/Session 1/README.md

 # Session 1: Python Basics I

+In this session, we will learn the very basics of Python.
+We will learn how to write a simple Python program, how to work with variables, data types, and operators, and how to use Python built-in functions.
+We will also learn how to work with lists, tuples, and dictionaries.
+This concepts are the foundation of every programming language.
+If you understand these concepts, you can build on them and learn more advanced concepts.
+So take your time to understand them!

 ## How to work with Python
 - **Python Interpreter**: You can run Python code in an interactive environment.
 You can start the Python interpreter by typing `python` in your terminal.
 You can type Python code directly into the interpreter and it will execute it immediately.
 This is a great way to test small pieces of code.
   - Try it out: Open your terminal and type `python`.
 You should see the Python interpreter starting.
 Now you can type `print("Hello, World!")` and press enter.
 You should see the output `Hello, World!`.